Julie-Fabre/bombcell/README.md

 ### Quality metrics

+Run all quality metrics with the function bc_runAllQualityMetrics.
+Eg:
+				[qMetric, goodUnits] = bc_runAllQualityMetrics(param, spikeTimes, spikeTemplates, ...
+    					templateWaveforms, templateAmplitudes,pcFeatures,pcFeatureIdx,usedChannels, savePath);

+Then, plot a GUI to flip through the quality metrics for each cell with the function bc_unitQualityGUI Eg:
+				bc_unitQualityGUI(memMapData, ephysData, qMetrics, param, probeLocation)

 ####  % spikes missing

 estimate the percent of spikes missing (false nagatives) by fitting a gaussian the distribution of amplitudes, with a cutoff parameter.
 This assumes the spike amplitudes follow a gaussian distribution, which is not strictly true for bursty cells, like MSNs.
 This can then define which epochs of the recording to keep for a unit, if it has for example drifted relative to the recording sites and in only some recording epochs a substantial amount of spikes are missing.